knz/programming-in-c/assignments/1_infix2rpn/README.rst

 Objectives
 ==========

-You must implement a conversion program that converts between two notational systems for mathematical expressions.
+You must implement a stack API and a conversion program that converts between two notational systems for mathematical expressions.

 Requirements
 ============